 These considerations, combined with the difficulty of inspecting the inner portions of individual packing blocks, result in the need to exercise control over the amount of combustible contaminants associated with structured packing for oxygen service.
-CGA G-4.1and AIGA 012 presents useful information on this topic [6, 8].
+AIGA 012 presents information on this topic [6].